-The bill S. 299 aims to amend the South Carolina Code of Laws regarding the emergency admission and transport of individuals who may pose a danger to themselves or others due to mental illness.
-Specifically, it modifies Section 44-17-410 to extend the validity of the required certification for emergency admission if safe transport is unavailable due to a natural disaster or life-threatening conditions.
-Similarly, Section 44-17-440 is amended to allow for the same extension of the certification's validity under these circumstances, while also outlining the conditions under which a friend or relative may transport a mentally ill patient.
+The bill S. 299 aims to amend the South Carolina Code of Laws regarding the emergency admission of individuals who may pose a danger to themselves or others due to mental illness.
+Specifically, it modifies Section 44-17-410 to extend the validity of the required certification for emergency admission if safe transport is unavailable due to a natural disaster or other life-threatening conditions.
+Additionally, it amends Section 44-17-440 to clarify the circumstances under which a friend or relative may transport a mentally ill patient and to provide civil immunity for those involved in the transport process under certain conditions.

 Statutes affected: 01/30/2025: 44-17-410, 44-17-440